PlaidWeb/publ-site/content/manual/Entry file format.md

 1. Relative to the entry file
 2. Relative to the entry category in the content directory
-3. Relative to the entry file's path remapped to the image directory
+3. Relative to the root of the content folder
-3. Relative to the entry category in the configured image directory
+4. Relative to the root of the static folder
-3. Absolute path in the configured image directory

-So, for example, if content directory is `content/entries` and your entry is in `content/entries/photos/my vacation/vacation.md` but indicates a category of `photos`, and you have your image directory set to `content/images`, an image called `DSC_12345.jpg` will be looked up in the following order:
+So, for example, if content directory is `content/entries` and your entry is in `content/entries/photos/my vacation/vacation.md` but indicates a category of `photos`, and you have your static directory set to `content/static`, an image called `DSC_12345.jpg` will be looked up in the following order:

 1. `content/entries/photos/my vacation/DSC_12345.jpg`
 2. `content/entries/photos/DSC_12345.jpg`
-3. `content/images/photos/my vacation/DSC_12345.jpg`
-3. `content/images/photos/DSC_12345.jpg`
+3. `content/entries/DSC_12345.jpg`
-4. `content/images/DSC_12345.jpg`
+4. `content/static/DSC_12345.jpg`

 Relative paths will also be interpreted; if the filename is `../IMG_4847.jpg` the search order will be:

 1. `content/entries/photos/IMG_4847.jpg`
 2. `content/entries/IMG_4847.jpg`
-3. `content/images/photos/IMG_4847.jpg`
-3. `content/images/IMG_4847.jpg`
+3. `content/IMG_2827.jpg`
-4. `content/images/IMG_4847.jpg` (path sanitization prevents you from accidentally escaping each directory)
+4. `IMG_4847.jpg` — as in, be careful not to escape the sandbox.
+(In the future the path normalization logic will be made more robust.)

 This approach allows for greater flexibility in how you manage your images; the simple case is that the files simply live in the same directory as the entry file, and in more complex cases